axingjia/Journey_To_Data_Structure/review_questions/README.md

 1. Please write out the implementation of high level of abstraction of array's data structure and its insert, search, delete, display function

+2. Please write out the implementation of binary search for ordered array.